Primavera De Filippi

 Primavera De Filippi is a French legal scholar, Internet activist and artist, whose work focuses on the blockchain, peer production communities and copyright law.
-She is permanent researcher at the CNRS and Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
-She is author of the book Blockchain and the Law published by Harvard University Press.
-As an activist, she is part of Creative Commons, the Open Knowledge Foundation and the P2P Foundation, among others.
+She is a permanent researcher at the CNRS and Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
+She is the author of the book Blockchain and the Law published by Harvard University Press.
+As an activist, she is a part of Creative Commons, the Open Knowledge Foundation and the P2P Foundation, among others.

 Education

 Her interdisciplinary background is grounded in a wide range of academic studies.
-She holds an undergrad and Masters studies in Economics and Management (Bocconi University, Milan), a Masters in Intellectual Property (Queen Mary University of London), and a PhD in Law (European University Institute, Florence).
+She holds an undergrad and Masters studies in Economics and Management (Bocconi University, Milan), a Masters in Intellectual Property (Queen Mary University of London), and a PhD in law (European University Institute, Florence).

 In her PhD thesis, she explored the legal challenges of copyright law in the digital environment, with special attention to the mechanisms of private ordering (e.g. Digital Rights Management systems, Creative Commons licenses).